amanzour/CDP/README.md

 # CDP

+(to test the R shiny web app go to bottom)
+To explore the R shiny seb server for CDP, download the sample Table (myMasterTable.csv) and uploaded it here (https://amanzour.shinyapps.io/mytestshiny/)

+Complete Explanation:
 The program intersects RNAseq (WT & KD) and PAR-CLIP data and creates Cummulative Distribution Plots for mRNA differential expression.
 Genes are categorized to targets and non-targets.
 The degree to which each gene might be a target depends on abundance of cross-linked reads on its mRNA (PAR-CLIP) in the context of its expression (WT RNA-seq).
 ![picture](CDP.png)